mtnygard/devs/README.md

    * It implements the reactive portion of an Atomic DEVS state machine, but does not handle internal transitions triggered by "collapse" of states from their lifespans elapsing.
-(Coming soon!)
    * It allows a series of automatic state transitions to happen atomically.
 Each automatic transition can generate an output symbol.
 Thus a single input symbol may result in a series of outputs.